Putuarya28/milestone4-module6-7/README.md

 - `POST /transactions/transfer` — Transfer funds
 - `GET /transactions/:id` — Get transaction by ID
 - `GET /transactions` — List all transactions

+## Role-Based Access Control

+- **Users** can only manage their own accounts and transactions.
+- **Admins** can access and manage all users’ data.

+## Business Logic Notes

+- All transaction operations (deposit, withdraw, transfer) include:
+  - Validation for positive amounts
+  - Account existence checks
+  - Sufficient balance checks for withdraw/transfer
+  - Prevention of self-transfer
+  - Atomic database transaction for transfers

 ## Prisma Schema